richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 **Cyberspurs** \
 Implant points: 2 (reduced from RAW)

 Str+d6 damage in melee combat.
-Owner always counts as Armed, so never suffer the Unarmed Defender penalty (which grants melee attackers +2 to Fighting rolls if their target as nothing to parry with.)
+Owner always counts as Armed, so never suffers the Unarmed Defender penalty (which grants melee attackers +2 to Fighting rolls if their target has nothing to parry with.)

 This counts as a Natural Weapon, and hence the damage increases with use of Edges like Martial Arts and Brawler.
 {{% /pageinfo %}}

 {{% pageinfo %}}
+**Cybergun** \
+Implant points: 3?

+*TBD; probably pick from light pistol w/ autofire, heavy pistol, or flechette pistol.*
+{{% /pageinfo %}}

+{{% pageinfo %}}
 **Recoil compensation system** \
-(Cyberarm only, requires smartlink)
+(Cyberarm only, requires smartlink & smartgun)
 Implant points: 1 or 2

 A feedback circuit from the user's smartgun to their cyberlimb or limbs automatically counteracts recoil and barrel climb in real-time as they fire.